SociallyCompute/Global-Consent-Manager/README.md

  Global Consent Manager will do almost all of the work for you; your consent is managed with one click on each supported website.
  ### Supported Sites
- If the domain you are on is registered by Global Consent Manager, it will not show consent dialogs on first visit.<br /> If so, you can toggle the button labeled "Trust Site (Allow Dialogs)" to hide or show consent dialogs. <br />
+ If the domain you are on is registered by Global Consent Manager, it will not show consent dialogs on first visit.<br /> If so, you can toggle the button labeled "Block Consent Dialog" to hide or show consent dialogs on this page. <br />
      -If the toggle switch status is "ON", supported sites will proceed normally.<br /> -If the toggle switch status is "OFF", supported sites will not provide consent dialogs.<br />
  ### Unsupported Sites